What is electrification and what does electrification of uses mean?

 substituting renewable electric energy for fossil fuels in industrial production processes.

-Home electrification: solutions and benefits
+Home electrification: meaning, solutions and benefits

 Home electrification makes your residence more energy efficient, which has the added advantage of lowering your electricity bills.
 For example: home electrification solutions such as: